Board of directors

 Kieran was formerly a director of the Confederation of Independent Football Associations (CONIFA), the global body for non-FIFA football.
 More recently he has co-founded an international football charity, Football Rising, working to support girls' and women's football in marginalised communities across the globe.

-Kieran was appointed as director in July 2021.
+Kieran was appointed as director in July 2021 and reappointed in November 2021.